Audiovisual Media Services Directive

 EPRA was set up in 1995 in response to the need for increased co-operation between European regulatory authorities.
 Encompassing 55 regulatory authorities from 47 countries, its core purpose is the exchange of information, cases and best practices between broadcasting regulators in Europe.

-Currently, the Media Authorities are member to the Board of EPRA, represented by Peter Matzneller, Consultant Legal and European Affairs.
+Currently, the Media Authorities are member to the Board of EPRA, represented by Christina Brandt, Consultant European Affairs.